-English Church Architecture -
+English Church Architecture.

-MOCCAS, St. Michael (SO 357 433) (April 2014)
+MOCCAS, St. Michael (SO 357 433),

-(Bedrock: Silurian Pridoli Series, Raglan Mudstone Formation)
+(Bedrock: Silurian Pridoli Series, Raglan Mudstone Formation.)

-Like St. Mary & St. David's, Kilpeck, this is another twelfth century building (seen above from the northeast) formed of three cells of diminishing height, the difference being here that there is no rich carving.
+Like St. Mary & St. David's, Kilpeck, this is another twelfth century building formed of three cells of diminishing height, the difference being here that there is no rich carving.
 However, the setting (in the grounds of Moccas Court) is equally fine and it is a pity the unity of the church's appearance is marred by two renewed windows in early Decorated style either side.
-The patently Norman features to be seen externally include the apse itself, lit by three restored round-headed windows above a string course approximately 9 feet (2.7 m.) up, small windows in the N. & S. walls of the nave towards the west and a sixth window in the W. wall, and the N. & S. doorways (shown, respectively, left and right below), the former blocked and both with defaced tympana surrounded by simple mouldings.
+The patently Norman features to be seen externally include the apse itself, lit by three restored round-headed windows above a string course approximately 9 feet (2.7 m.) from the ground, small windows in the N. & S. walls of the nave towards the west and a sixth window in the W. wall, and the N. & S. doorways (shown, respectively, left and right below), the former blocked and both with defaced tympana surrounded by simple mouldings.
 The S. porch has been almost entirely rebuilt and a bellcote has been added above the west end of the nave, probably by George Gilbert Scott Junior (1839-97) in his restoration of 1870.